oduameh/Hyper-docs/Quick start guide.md

 :::

+**Demo application**

-**Demo application** 3\.
-The holder will at some point receive a `CredentialOffer`, which the holder must accept, and then, a `CredentialRequest` is created and sent back to the Issuer through DIDComm V2 protocols.
+The holder receives a `CredentialOffer`, accepts it, and then sends a `CredentialRequest` back to the issuer through DIDComm V2 protocols.

-5. 4\.
-The `CredentialOffer` message will be automatically accepted as soon as it reaches the browser.
-In exchange, a `CredentialRequest` message will get sent back to the \`CloudAgent.\` 4\.
-As soon as the `CredentialOffer` message reaches the Swift mobile app, it will display to the user to accept or reject, and in exchange, a `CredentialRequest` message will get sent back to the `CloudAgent`.
-4\.
-As soon as the `CredentialOffer` message reaches the Android mobile app, it will be automatically accepted, and in exchange, a `CredentialRequest` message will get sent back to the `CloudAgent`.
-Code examples The exchange between CredentialOffer and CredentialRequest is demonstrated through more advanced code samples below, showcasing how different platforms handle it.
+* **TypeScript SDK demo**
+  * The `CredentialOffer` message is accepted automatically in the browser, which triggers a `CredentialRequest` message that is sent back to the Cloud agent.
+* **Swift mobile app**
+  * When the `CredentialOffer` message arrives, the user chooses to accept or reject it.
+After acceptance, a `CredentialRequest` message is sent back to the Cloud agent.
+* **Android mobile app**
+  * The `CredentialOffer` message is accepted automatically, which triggers a `CredentialRequest` message that is sent back to the Cloud agent.

+Code examples

+The exchange between `CredentialOffer` and `CredentialRequest` is demonstrated through the code samples below, showcasing how different platforms handle it.

 ```ts
 props.agent.addListener(ListenerKey.MESSAGE,async (newMessages:SDK.Domain.Message[]) => {